moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 #### Testing `EncryptCookie` and `DecryptCookie`

-The next step would be testing that the value returned by `EncryptedCookie` is a valid cookie value, as per RFC 6265[^2].
+The next step would be testing that the value returned by `EncryptCookie` is a valid cookie value, as per RFC 6265[^2].
+The specification defines a finite set of ASCII characters that may appear in the cookie value.
+Even though theoretically all Base64 characters are included in that set, it probably would not hurt to test it anyway.

-We can write these functions to check whether each `rune` in the generated cookie is in the valid character set:
+The following functions to check whether each `rune` in the generated cookie is in the valid character set:

 ```go
 // validateCookieOctet checks whether c is a valid cookie-octet as defined